-It’s very much early days for Japan’s inflation-linked bond market.
-The first auction of inflation-indexed Japanese government bonds (JGBi) took place in March, with just ¥100 billion ($915 million) up for grabs – a drop in the ocean compared with the ¥540 trillion in government bonds outstanding as of December last year.
-The next auction is scheduled for early June, this time with ¥300 billion of paper set for issue.
+It is very much early days for Japan’s inflation-linked bond market.
+The first auction of inflation-indexed Japanese government bonds (JGBi) took place in March, with ¥100 billion ($899 million) up for grabs – a drop in the ocean compared with the ¥540 trillion in government bonds outstanding as of December last year.
+The second auction took place in early June, this time with ¥300 billion of paper offered to bidders.

 The week on Risk.net, July 7-13, 2018Receive this by email